oran-testing/docs/rstFiles/quickstart.rst

 Configure Security Test
 -----------------------

-The default environment is defined in the controller configuration file located at ``ran-tester-ue/configs/(config.yaml)``.
-The config shown below is for :hoverxref:`Sniffing attack <sniffing_attack>`.
+The default environment is defined in the controller configuration file located at ``ran-tester-ue/configs/default.yaml``.
+The following configuration is for a :hoverxref:`Sniffing attack <sniffing_attack>`.

 .. code-block:: yaml